 In addition to helping improve engagement and participation among younger sports fans, gamification can also help to encourage athletes and sports participants to push themselves more and more, improving performance.
-Wearables such as FitBit watches and fitness trackers measure activity and performance and allow athletes to view their improvements in real-time, providing fantastic motivators to continue practicing and improving.
+Wearables such as Fitbit watches and fitness trackers measure activity and performance and allow athletes to view their improvements in real time, providing fantastic motivators to continue practicing and improving.
 Additionally, the inclusion of social elements such as a leaderboard with friends offers further incentive to continue practicing and has allowed the development of more social communities within sports.

 Gamification Makes Sports More Global

-Finally, the gamification and digitization of sports is helping to make sports competitions more global, allowing athletes from around the world to compete with each other and drawing in more international audiences.
+Finally, the gamification and digitization of sports are helping to make sports competitions more global, allowing athletes from around the world to compete with each other and drawing in more international audiences.
 Technological connectivity ignores the physical distances and geography that have always hindered international sports traditionally.
 Different digital sports platforms allow individual athletes such as cyclists to use exercise machines and connective technology to race and compete with each other from opposite sides of the globe.
 By allowing for greater global connection and engagement, the gamification of sports is allowing the field to grow and expand both participants and audiences around the world.